UnityTech/git/README.md

 * Alternatively, run `alias` for a list of all aliases as they're implemented, `galias` for this cheatsheet, or `which <alias/function>` for a specific implementation.

+## Credits

+This project was forked from [David Deprost's excellent work](https://github.com/davidde/git).
+Original development was done by [Jordan Koplowicz](https://github.com/koppieesq) on behalf of [Unity Technologies](https://unity.com).